Watch 2021 Rome Masters Live Streaming Online

-In the women’s side of the draw, Ash Barty was expected to lead the draw but withdrew from the tournament because of the coronavirus situation.
-Petra Kvitova, Simona Halep and Karolina Pliskova will be joined by Naomi Osaka and Serena Williams in the competition.
+In the women’s side of the draw, Ash Barty will be expected to lead the draw.
+Petra Kvitova, Simona Halep and Karolina Pliskova could be joined by Naomi Osaka and Serena Williams in the competition.

 Here’s a list of seeded players who featured in the previous edition of the Italian Open.

 A total of 56 men’s and women’s singles players will be in action in the main draw.
 Eight of the players in each draw get a first round bye while the remaining 48 fight it out in the opening.
 24 of these 48 will join the eight with the byes in the second round proceeding in a knockout manner from thereon.

 The top eight seeds in both draws get byes.

 How to watch the 2021 Rome Masters Live Streaming

 There are multiple ways to watch the Rome Masters live streaming on your device, whichever that may be, and we have mentioned some of the best ones here.
 Below we share with you a few of the options on how to find the Italian Open 2021 live streaming.

 We will begin with an option in which you do not have to pay a monthly premium or a subscription fee to be able to watch the Rome Open live.
 All you need here is a pre-funded account or you need to have bet at least 24 hours before the event to be able to watch the streaming.